Kay Gardner (composer): Biography

 Born in Freeport, New York, Gardner wrote and performed her first piano composition at the age of four.
 When she was eight, she began learning how to play the flute.
 She subsequently went on to gain performance experience in chamber, orchestral, and vocal music.
 Gardner composed works for flute, piano, chamber ensemble, orchestra, and choir.
 She is considered a founding foremother of women's music.
 She sued the Bangor Symphony Orchestra for sex discrimination because during their search for a new music director, they asked orchestra members if they could "tolerate a woman" as a conductor.

 She started her own independent record label, Even Keel Records, and produced 17 albums – both of her own music and the work of others.
 In 1974, Gardner and Alix Dobkin recorded and produced a nationally distributed album with explicitly lesbian-feminist lyrics (Lavender Jane Loves Women, Women's Wax Works).
+This album was one of the first to be produced by an all-lesbian team, and the band behind it, Lavender Jane, was one of the first openly lesbian bands.

 With her first recording, Mooncircles (featuring Meg Christian), released in 1975, she pioneered the field of sound healing; her 1990 book Sounding the Inner Landscape: Music as Medicine was later used in medical schools.
 She was initiated into Dianic Wicca by Z. Budapest in 1975.
 In 1977, Kay Gardner wrote her first piece for orchestra ("Rain Forest"), and conducted the premiere (her conducting debut) the following year at the National Women's Music Festival in Champaign-Urbana, Illinois, with Antonia Brico in attendance.